pierre-rouleau/about-erlang/doc/installing-erlang-asdf.rst

 The asdf commands must be installed in the shell.
 For that I execute my ``use-asdf`` (the alias to source my ``envfor-asdf`` script).
-Once that done, I can use all asdf commands to:
+Once that is done, I can use all asdf commands to:

 - `update asdf-vm`_
 - `manage asdf plugins`_